 HEPA stands for High-Efficiency Particulate Air.
 Therefore, a HEPA filter removes particulates from the air with greater efficiency than traditional filters.
 Greater efficiency refers to removing smaller particles while not prohibitively reducing airflow so as to affect the work of the tool or machine.

 Before we talk about the issue of whether you need a HEPA filter, it might help to explain it.
 Here’s the 30-second breakdown:

-- The filter is a mesh design that’s simply finer than other filters
+- HEPA filters use a mesh design with finer filtering than other filters

 - They capture 99.97% of all particles 0.3 microns or larger